Hyperforeignism

-Hyperforeignisms can manifest in a number of ways, including the application of the spelling or pronunciation rules of one language to a word borrowed from another, an incorrect application of a language's pronunciation, and pronouncing loanwords as though they were borrowed more recently.
-Hyperforeignisms may similarly occur when a word is thought to be a loanword from a particular language when it is not.
+Hyperforeignisms can manifest in a number of ways, including the application of the spelling or pronunciation rules of one language to a word borrowed from another.

 Intentional hyperforeignisms can be used for comedic effect, such as pronouncing Report with a silent t in The Colbert Report or pronouncing Target as /tɑrˈʒeɪ/ tar-ZHAY, as though it were an upscale boutique.
-They are a way of poking fun at those who earnestly adopt foreign-sounding pronunciations of pseudo-loanwords.
+This form of hyperforeignism is a way of poking fun at those who earnestly adopt foreign-sounding pronunciations of pseudo-loanwords.

-Similarly, speakers who echo hyperforeign pronunciations without the intention of approximating a foreign-language pattern are also not practicing hyperforeignization; thus, pronouncing habanero as if it were spelled habañero is not a hyperforeignism if one is not aware that the word has been borrowed from Spanish.